TaylorMadeTools/katana_extension_site/privacy-policy.md

 permalink: /privacy/
 ---

-**Last Updated:** September 30, 2025
+**Last Updated:** November 12, 2024

 ## Overview

 Katana Master Extension is committed to protecting your privacy.
-This extension operates entirely within your browser and does not transmit personal data to external servers.
-This privacy policy explains what data we collect, how we store it, and your rights regarding your data.
+This extension collects minimal usage analytics to improve functionality and provides optional email-based support.
+This privacy policy explains what data we collect, how we use it, and your rights regarding your data.

 ## Data Collection

-### We Do NOT Collect Any Data
-**Important:** This extension does not collect, transmit, or store any user data on external servers.
-All data remains on your device only.

-### What the Extension Stores Locally (On Your Device Only)
-- **API Keys:** Your Katana MRP API key is encrypted and stored in your browser's local storage for functionality
-- **User Preferences:** Tool visibility settings and keyboard shortcut configurations are saved locally for your convenience
-- **No Data Collection:** We (the developer) never receive, access, or collect any of your data
+### Anonymous Usage Analytics (Collected by Default)
+- **Tool Usage**: Which tools you use and how often
+- **Error Tracking**: Technical errors to improve stability
+- **Feature Adoption**: Which features are most/least used
+- **Session Data**: Extension usage sessions (anonymized)

+### Optional Email Collection (Opt-in Only)
+- **Email Address**: Only collected if you explicitly opt-in through extension settings
+- **Purpose**: Enable direct support and feature feedback
+- **Control**: You can opt-out at any time through the extension interface

-### What We Do NOT Collect
+### What We Do NOT Collect (Unless You Opt-In)
-- ❌ Personal information (names, emails, addresses)
+- ❌ Personally identifiable information (unless you provide email)
-- ❌ Browsing history or behavior tracking
+- ❌ Your Katana data or API responses
-- ❌ Usage analytics or telemetry
+- ❌ Passwords or authentication credentials
-- ❌ Third-party cookies or tracking pixels
+- ❌ Financial or payment information

-- ❌ Any data transmitted to external servers
+## Data We Access (Not Stored)

+### Katana Page Interactions
+- **Page Content**: We access Katana pages to provide tool functionality
+- **Network Requests**: We monitor API calls for data extraction features
+- **User Interface**: We interact with Katana's interface elements
+- **Local Processing**: All processing happens in your browser

 ## Data Storage

-### Local Storage Only
+### Local Storage
+- **API Keys**: Encrypted and stored locally using AES-GCM encryption
-- All data is stored exclusively in Chrome's local extension storage
+- **Preferences**: Tool settings stored in browser's extension storage
-- No cloud storage or external databases are used
-- Data is encrypted using AES-GCM encryption
-- Storage is session-based and cleared when browser is closed
+- **Opt-in Status**: Email and consent preferences stored locally

 ### API Communications
 - Extension communicates directly with Katana MRP API servers only
 - No intermediary servers or third-party services involved
 - Your API requests go directly from your browser to Katana's servers
 - We never intercept, log, or store API request data

+## How We Use Collected Data

+### Anonymous Analytics Data
+- **Improve Extension**: Identify bugs and enhancement opportunities
+- **Feature Development**: Understand which tools are most valuable
+- **Performance Optimization**: Optimize extension performance
+- **Support**: Troubleshoot common issues

+### Email Data (Opt-in Only)
+- **Direct Support**: Reach out for troubleshooting assistance
+- **Feature Feedback**: Ask about specific feature improvements
+- **Update Notifications**: Inform about important updates (optional)

 ## Data Security